cosmoskitten/beam/website/src/documentation/patterns/custom-windows.md

 ```

 ### Creating data-driven gaps
-To use data-driven gaps, add the following snippets to the `assignWindows` function:
+To create data-driven gaps, add the following snippets to the `assignWindows` function:
 - A default value for when the custom gap is not present in the data
 - A way to set the attribute from the main pipeline as a method of the custom windows